Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Case study

 \subsection{Sensitivity analysis}

+A major concern in observational studies is the bias induced by unmeasured confounding, meaning that some unmeasured factors that are associated with both the treatment and the outcome may explain away the estimated causal effects \citep{robins2000sensitivity}.
 To evaluate the validity of causal conclusions derived from our real data analyses, we conduct sensitivity analyses with the E-value method.
-The E-value method computes the minimal strength of an unmeasured confounder to explain away the estimated causal effect \citep{vanderweele2017sensitivity}.
+The E-value method computes the minimal strength of an unmeasured confounder needed to explain away the estimated causal effect \citep{vanderweele2017sensitivity}.
 Practitioners could then evaluate if there exists such an unmeasured confounder with the strength quantified by the E-value.
-A large E-value implies that the unmeasured confounder needs to have a strong association with the outcome and the treatment in order to explain away the causal evidence.
+A larger E-value implies that the unmeasured confounder needs to have a stronger association with the outcome and the treatment in order to explain away the causal evidence.
 The E-values for our estimated subgroup causal effects are summarized in Table \ref{table:real-data-sensitivity}.
-Table \ref{table:real-data-sensitivity} shows that the E-value in the high-risk female group is 2.38, which implies that an unmeasured confounder that is associated with both the treatment and the outcome 2.38 times stronger than the measured confounders and could explain away the estimated causal effect.
-In other words, this E-value indicates that the association of the outcome and treatment with the unmeasured confounders should be 2.38-fold larger than their association with the observed confounders.
+Table \ref{table:real-data-sensitivity} shows that the E-value in the high-risk female group is 2.38, which implies that only when an unmeasured confounder is associated with both the treatment and the outcome 2.38 times stronger than the measured confounders could the estimated causal effect be explained away.
 According to a meta-study on E-value applications, most computed E-values from existing literature are below $2.0$ \citep{ioannidis2019limitations}.
-In sum, the results from Table \ref{table:real-data-sensitivity} imply that the causal evidence collected from our data is reasonably robust.
+In sum, the results from Table \ref{table:real-data-sensitivity} imply that the causal evidence collected from our data is reasonably robust against the unmeasured confounding issues.

+Given that our outcome is an error-prone surrogate of the true disease status, we also conduct a sensitivity analysis regarding the potential misspecification of the logistic regression model for the true EHR disease status against the covariates.
+Due to page limit, the design and results of this sensitivity analysis are deferred to Supplementary Materials Section I.